digitalrightswatch/digitalrightswatch.org.au/content/blog/no-consent-and-no-compensation-how-ai-treats-your-copyrighted-work.md

 Privacy Commissioner Carly Kind pushed back against these statements.
 In a [public post](https://www.linkedin.com/posts/carly-kind-0b201727_yesterday-the-australian-reported-that-in-activity-7351738228753764352-NKsP) on LinkedIn, she made clear: “The true consumer benefit,” she wrote, “comes from strong laws that protect the privacy of Australians.”

-At the same time the owner of the Claude AI system, Anthropic, has settled a [class-action lawsuit](https://authorsguild.org/news/what-authors-need-to-know-about-the-anthropic-settlement/) brought by American authors.
-Even though it will only be paying a small amount of damages per infringed work, this does suggest that AI companies know that what they are doing is both illegal yet merely a cost of business.
+At the same time the owner of the Claude AI system, Anthropic, is attempting to settle a [class-action lawsuit](https://authorsguild.org/news/what-authors-need-to-know-about-the-anthropic-settlement/) brought by American authors.
+Even though it would only be paying a small amount of damages per infringed work, this does suggest that AI companies know that what they are doing is both illegal yet merely a cost of business.

 In Australia, the Productivity Commission appears to have swallowed Big Tech’s PR.
 In their recent [interim report](https://www.pc.gov.au/inquiries/current/data-digital/interim) on data they floated a “Technology and Data Mining” exemption for big tech — a slap in the face to Australian creators.